 The revision of the Guides (Group 2) proposed in this DPP is timely because they predate SSR-3 and most of the General Safety Requirements publications, and as such, the Guides contain many references to superseded requirements, do not fully address all of the current requirements and do not cover the safety of subcritical assemblies.
-In addition, guidance in similar NPP safety standards will be considered to ensure overall consistency.
 The added value of the revised Guides will be to provide target users with comprehensive, consistent and up-to-date guidance for implementing the safety requirements in SSR-3 and the General Safety Requirements as they apply to research reactors.